Today we are sharing our favorite Noom Breakfast Ideas- but they fit into any healthy lifestyle or weight loss goal.

 - Oatmeal– If you hated the glue-textured oatmeal packets as a kid, you should give oatmeal another try as an adult.
 For an instant microwave variety I love the texture and flavor of Better Oats Thick and Hearty Blueberry Muffin Flavor.
 (They have several varieties and the Thick and Hearty ones are my favorite but you may prefer the Steel Cut or 100 calorie ones.
 The texture on each of those is different though.)
 I'll even add extra texture with berries and a spoon full of nuts.
 To make it into a grab-and-go breakfast, experiment with overnight oats.
 Check out SkinnyTaste's Overnight Oats in a Jar article, I love the story about her brother's cholesterol.

 - Smoothies- Oh man.
 The mother of all grab-and-go, super easy breakfast ideas.
 SO many possibilities but it really doesn't have to be labor intensive at all.
-Here is my non-recipe: I always start with a ripe banana for sweetness (I never need honey or sugar if I use a banana), then add frozen fruit, a spoonful of peanut butter or a container of greek yogurt and add some water.
+Here is my non-recipe: I always start with a ripe banana for sweetness (I never need honey or sugar if I use a banana), then add frozen fruit, a spoonful of peanut butter or a container of greek yogurt and add some water or unsweetened almond milk.
 That's all I NEED.
 Then I use my stick blender right in the cup, blend it up and rinse off the blender, done.
 Now is that all I ever add?
 Heck no. It just depends on what we have.
 I might add spinach or kale (you don't taste it), uncooked oats (yes they get chopped up with everything else), maybe we have some fresh fruit that is getting over ripe, maybe chia seeds.
 Who knows!
 Whatever you have is fine too.
 Don't have ingredients on-hand?
 For a healthy variety of ready to blend smoothies delivered to your door, check out Daily Harvest (My readers get a great deal with Promo code LALYMOM)

 - Flourless 2 Ingredient Pancakes– If you've never tried these, they are just ripe banana and an egg.
 You can add a dash of baking soda, vanilla, nuts or berries, whatever you like.
 Perfect breakfast.
 They come out more like crepes in my mind but if you want to avoid the normal flour pancakes, try this healthy swap.
 Of course you can add more than 2 ingredients…. cinnamon or vanilla maybe, blueberries, etc. Even a small amount of maple syrup or almond butter, but they're moist so you don't need much.
 Check out Hurry Up The Food's World's Simplest Pancakes Recipe if you don't believe how east they are.